monsoonmaelstrom/book2/book2.md

 “What happened?”
 I ask.

 “You don’t remember?”
-Liam asks.
+Liam questions, and I hear the concern in his voice.

 “I remember Amelia and I were sparring.”
 I pause.
 “And then I remember seeing you.
 And… Was General Iverson with you?”